helloguo/notes/WebJobs.md

 ```

 Before we go through the function `InitializeHostAsync`, we need to understand the class `JobHostConfiguration`, which represents the configuration settings for a `JobHost`.
-The instance of class `JobHostConfiguration` `_config` is created when we instance `JobHost`.
+The instance of class `JobHostConfiguration` `_config` is created when we instantiate `JobHost`.
 It sets the storage account and adds necessary services Azure WebJobs needs such as:
 * JobActivator: creates instances of job classes when calling instance methods.
 * TypeLocator: defines a locator that identifies types that may contain functions for `JobHost` to execute.
 * NameResolver: defines a resolver for `name` variables in attribute values.